• Skip to main content

 9. Montana

-As of July 2021, Montana public schools report a crisis level number of teacher vacancies.
+In July 2021, Montana public schools reported a crisis-level number of teacher vacancies, which is a problem that persists here in 2023.
 The State Educator Licensure Director from the Office of Public Instruction in Montana reported 120 teaching vacancies, which is an all-time high.
-Moreover, the state has also reached record numbers of schools employing non-licensed teachers in attempts to handle the shortage.
+Moreover, the state has also reached record numbers of schools employing non-licensed teachers in an attempt to handle the shortage.

 While retaining teachers in the state, especially in rural school districts, has proven difficult over the last decade, many workers in Montana enjoy living and working in the state.
 Montana is home to world-class fly-fishing and expansive, unpopulated areas full of mountains, glaciers, and valleys for exploration.
 The cost of living is also reasonable.
 Renting or buying an affordable home is also an option for many workers who might not have the opportunity in more expensive states.